amanjpro/zahak/training.md

 Notice that the score is stored as the first section, and is separated with the rest with `/`: `{-0.17/9 0.027s}`.

-You can use `fengen` in with many threads, and it can recieve multiple files at the same time:
+You can use `fengen` in with many threads, and it can receive multiple files at the same time:

 ```